EnzTheAnt/EnzTheAnt/README.md

 I Dandys world and i love Dandy.
 I play games like Dw, Wuwa, Hsr, Gi and more..Wonderhoy You can rarely find me in Pt.
-Im in fandoms like Bsd, Evade, Dw and Jjk.
+Im in fandoms like Bsd, Evade, Dw and Jjk, P5, P3

 Im a 𝓯𝓻𝓮𝓪𝓴 for dandy too (+ chuuya) >////<
 Im chaotic (╯°□°)╯︵ ┻━┻